 The Phase I clinical trial evaluating IPH5201 (an anti-CD39 blocking monoclonal antibody) in adult patients with advanced solid tumors has reactivated, following a temporary pause due to the COVID-19 pandemic.

-Given our scientific expertise in innate immunity, we have been conducting an exploratory translational study, called EXPLORE COVID-19, in collaboration with La Timone, North and Laveran hospitals and the Marseille Immunopôle/AP-HM immunoprofiling laboratory at La Timone hospital, Marseille, to analyze immune cells in COVID-19 patients at different stages of the disease.
+Given our scientific expertise in innate immunity, we conducted an exploratory translational study, called EXPLORE COVID-19, in collaboration with La Timone, North and Laveran hospitals and the Marseille Immunopôle/AP-HM immunoprofiling laboratory at La Timone hospital, Marseille, to analyze immune cells in COVID-19 patients at different stages of the disease.

-Through this analysis, scientists' goals is to better understand the impact of the immune response on the evolution of COVID-19 and pathways able to modulate this response.
+Through this analysis, our goal was to better understand the impact of the immune response on the evolution of COVID-19 and pathways able to modulate this response.
 This has included a focus on Innate Pharma targets that may have a role in controlling viral infection or SARS-Cov2-induced inflammation.

 Please click here to read the press release that was issued on April 3, 2020.